-Regardless of the option you choose, remember that some lender characteristics are things you can work around, while others will be considered closed doors.
-A bank only giving loans to those with an 800 FICO is an actual barrier to getting financing.
-A bank offering a higher rate of interest than what you ideally want isn’t a closed door, but it may not be favorable.
+Regardless of the option you choose, remember that some lender requirements are things you can work around, while others will be considered closed doors.
+A lender with a 680+ minimum FICO score requirement will be a barrier if your credit scores are low.
+A bank offering a higher rate of interest than what you ideally want isn’t a closed door, but it may not be ideal.
 Make a list of those things that you can compromise on if you have to, and understand that some factors are non-negotiable.

-The rules for applying are pretty much the same whether you’re sitting in an office somewhere with pen and paper or typing on your computer from home.
+The process for applying is pretty much the same whether you’re sitting in an office somewhere with pen and paper or typing on your computer from home.
 Filling out the application may take time, but thanks to the documentation you gathered in step 5, it won’t be nearly as laborious as it might have been.
-Once you’ve done it, expect to wait between 24 hours and six months – depending on the loan type you chose.
+Once you’ve done it, expect to wait between 24 hours and several weeks depending on the loan type you chose.
 If the lender requests additional documentation be sure to respond quickly.

 How to get a business loan from a bank

 By following the steps above, you’ve already learned how to apply for a business loan from a bank.
-Banks have some of the strictest application requirements, but the payoff is lower rates and a continued partnership with an established lending partner who can serve other parts of your business, too.
+Banks have some of the strictest application requirements, but you will likely pay lower interest rates and fees than other financing options if you qualify.

 How to get a loan to buy a business

 It’s not always necessary to start a company from scratch these days.
 If you see a promising business for sale, it may be a good investment to buy it.
 You’ll likely need a business acquisition loan to finance the endeavor, however.
 Use the steps above for this type of loan, as well.
-Instead of providing all the documentation for your own business, however, you’ll need to include the same type of information for the company you’ll be buying, as well as your own financial details.
+Instead of providing all the documentation for your own business, however, you’ll need to include the same type of information for the company you’ll be buying.

 How to get a business loan with no money

 Getting funding can seem like a catch-22.
 You wouldn’t need the loan if you had money, but the bank needs to see that you have good revenue to consider you a wise risk.
 How can you possibly qualify when cash is tight?
-This is where the bank will be impressed by collateral and excellent credit history.
+This is where the bank will be impressed by collateral and an excellent credit history.
 These two factors are perhaps the most important when cash is tight.
-Follow the steps above, and work your way to that cash loan you really need.

 How to get a business loan without collateral

 No collateral?
-No problem.
 If your credit is good or excellent, you have the revenue to support debt, and you have a good track record, there are lenders that will work with you.
 Unsecured loans generally have higher interest rates and origination fees, however, so become familiar with what you’ll pay out of pocket for the privilege.